chrrrisw/kmel_db/kmel_db_format.md

 The number of entries is the number of performers minus 1 (performer 0 is excluded).
 The format of each entry is four short ints.

-The first short int is the performer number (ascending order).
-The second short int is a running total (starting at 0) of albums.
-The third short int is the number of albums for this performer.
+The first short int is the performer number (ascending order).<br>
+The second short int is a running total (starting at 0) of albums.<br>
+The third short int is the number of albums for this performer.<br>
 The last short int is always 0.

 #### Unknown 13 Table 8